symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 PHPCR ODM
 ~~~~~~~~~

 As mentioned above using PHPCR does not mean giving up on RDBMS.
-In many ways PHPCR can be considered
+In many ways, PHPCR can be considered
 a specialized ORM solution for CMS.
 However while PHPCR works with so called *nodes*, in an ORM
 people expect to be able to map class instances to a persistence layer.
 This is exactly what PHPCR ODM
 provides.
 It follows the same interface classes as Doctrine ORM while also exposing all the additional
 capabilities of PHPCR, like trees and versioning.
-Furthermore it also provides native support for
+Furthermore, it also provides native support for
 translations, covering the only omission of PHPCR for the above mentioned requirements list of a CMS
 storage solution.